Why Sugar Alcohols Cause Diarrhea, Bloating, Stomach Pain and Bad Gas

-As the epidemic of obesity, diabetes and other diseases of excess sugar consumption has taken its toll, consumers have looked for ways to lower their calorie intake.
+As the epidemic of obesity and other disorders of excess sugar consumption have taken their toll, consumers have looked for ways to lower their calorie intake.
 Food manufacturers have taken notice and many have turned to alternative sweeteners for their products.

-Sugar alcohols, like sorbitol, maltitol, xylitol and erythritol, emerged with the promise of lower calories and less negative effects on blood glucose and weight gain than regular sugar or high fructose corn syrup.
+Sugar alcohols like sorbitol, maltitol, xylitol and erythritol emerged with the promise of lower calories and less negative effects than regular sugar or high fructose corn syrup.

-Unfortunately, all but one of these sugar alcohols are known laxatives and can cause significant gastrointestinal side effects, like bloating, abdominal cramps, stomach rumbling, excessive flatulence and even diarrhea at high enough doses.
+Unfortunately, all but one of these products are known laxatives and can cause significant gastrointestinal side effects, such as bloating, abdominal cramps, stomach pain, excessive flatulence and even diarrhea at high enough doses.

 What are Sugar Alcohols?